When generic systems fail, it’s time to design your own

 Next, identify your non-negotiables.
 What has to happen every week for you to feel like the system is working?
 Not the things you think should happen.
 The things that, if they don’t happen, you feel off-balance or resentful.
 For some people it’s exercise.
 For others it’s uninterrupted time with family.
 For others it’s creative work that doesn’t have a deadline.

 Finally, name your energy patterns.
-Research on circadian and ultradian rhythms shows that bodies naturally have peaks and valleys in alertness every 90-120 minutes, and your overall energy level shifts across the day based on your individual chronotype [4].
+Nathaniel Kleitman’s research on ultradian rhythms established that the body follows a Basic Rest-Activity Cycle of roughly 90 minutes, with natural peaks and troughs in alertness throughout the day [4].
+Your chronotype determines where those peaks land overall.
 Are you a morning person or night person?
 When do you get a natural energy dip?
 What type of work drains you fastest?
 What energizes you?
 Write this down.
 You’re building a profile of your unique operating system.

 Week 3: Design your prototype (Ideate and prototype phase)